pterofighter-s-organization/apptracker/README.md

 virtualenv-clone    0.5.7
 wheel               0.40.0
 </pre>

 <p>Everything doesn't have to be exact versions except,</p>
 <pre>
 sqlparse = 0.2.4
 pymongo = 3.12.3
 </pre>

-<p>If these two aren't in the exact version, use these commands, else skip these</p>
+<pre>If these two aren't in the exact version, use these commands, else skip these</pre>
 <code>
 pip install --force-reinstall -v "Pymongo==3.12.3" pip install --force-reinstall -v "Sqlparse==0.2.4"